dcazman/Get-MailRecords/README.md

 Parts of this code were written by Jordan W.

 .NOTES
-To add more selectors to search go just below param variables.
+To add more selectors to search, modify the $DkimSelectors array.
+Just below param variables.

 .NOTES
-The first 2 Name Servers results are returned if possible.
+Only the first 2 Nameservers results are returned if possible.